How to Get Eyebrows into Shape and Remove Ear and Nose Hair: A Guide for Men

 There are two types of facial hair trimmer: one has a nozzle and is ideal for nostril and ear hair; the other has a single cutter and a guard, which makes it ideal to trim eyebrows.
 The cutter type is usually recommended for both jobs, but tends to be less effective on nostril hair.

 Make sure the trimmer you choose is waterproof (wet ‘n’ dry).
-For reasons of hygiene, it will need to be washed after every use in your ear and nose openings.
+For reasons of hygiene, it will need to be washed after every use.

 How to Trim Nostril and Ear Hair